-As a mum with a daughter, you would have thought that I wouldn’t know a thing about kissing boo boos on bumps, scrapped knees or cuts and brusies.
-But turns out that I have a sporty or rather very sporty daughter.
-After learning how to swim and roller blade last year, little Sophie mastered how to cycle a few months back and traded her balance bike for a bicycle.
+As a mum with a little princess, you would have thought that I wouldn’t know a thing about kissing boo boos on bumps, scrapped knees or bruises.
+But it turns out that I have a very sporty daughter.
+After learning how to swim and roller blade last year, little Sophie mastered how to cycle a few months back and traded her balance bike for a bicycle, without any training wheels.
 And of course, all credit goes to her Daddy who’s ever ready to let her try new things.

-Seeing how confident she is on her new set of wheels, when the OCBC Cycle event opened for registration, Sophie gamely took up my suggestion to cycle with Daddy in the Mighty Savers Family Ride .
+Seeing how confident she is on her new set of wheels, Sophie gamely took up my suggestion to cycle with Daddy in the Mighty Savers Family Ride when the OCBC Cycle opened for registration,

-This year the OCBC Cycle took place at a new venue – the Singapore Sports Hub, and getting there is so convenient with the Circle Line just at its’ doorstep.
+This year the OCBC Cycle took place at a new venue – the Singapore Sports Hub, and getting there was so convenient with the Circle Line just at its’ doorstep.

-Thank God we had really fabulous weather that day even though the skies looked a little gray that morning.
-The flag off for our category was at 10am, so we didn’t have to get up too early and have to deal with grouchy faces.
+Thank God we had fabulous weather that day even though the skies looked a little gray that morning.
+The flag off for our category was at 10am, so we didn’t have to get up too early and deal with tired grouchy faces.
 I’m sure parents know what I mean.

 But as you can see, I just can’t do cool at all…

 It was time to make our way for the flag off and we followed the directional signs which provided clear directions to the starting point.
-By now, the sun was up and hot and I was worried that Sophie will get uncomfortable by the heat as she gets heat rash easily due to her sensitive skin.
+By now, the sun was up and I was worried that Sophie would get uncomfortable by the heat as she gets heat rash easily due to her sensitive skin.

 I was relieved that the holding area was in a sheltered carpark which showed that the organisers did their planning since such things do often get overlooked.